Burial Rites: A Novel

 - October 4, 2013

-Agnes Magnúsdóttir, the last woman to be executed in Iceland, faces her final months in this gripping historical novel.
+Agnes Magnúsdóttir, the last woman to be executed in Iceland, faces her final months in this gripping historical tale.

 Iceland is famous for its wild, natural beauty: volcanic mountains, glaciers, cascading waterfalls and boiling geysers beneath a surreally massive sky of rushing clouds by day and trembling aurora borealis by night.
 In her haunting first novel, Burial Rites, Hannah Kent stunningly captures this setting and recreates the life of Agnes Magnúsdóttir (1795-1830), the last woman executed in Iceland for a capital crime.